-Figure 3.
-Inhibition of ADRA1A.
-ADRA1A reporter cells were co-treated with an EC{80} concentration of the reference activator L-phenylephrine and varying concentrations of the ADRA1A specific inhibitors Niguldipine and Silodosin, and the general alpha adrenergic receptor inhibitors Tamsulosin, WB4101, Prazosin, and BMY7378.
+B.) Inhibition of ADRA1B.
+ADRA1B reporter cells were co-treated with an EC80 concentration of the reference activator L-phenylephrine and varying concentrations of the ADRA1B specific inhibitor L-765314, and the general alpha adrenergic receptor inhibitors Prazosin, Doxazosin, Tamsulosin, Terazosin, WB4101, and BMY7378.
 INDIGO's Live Cell Multiplex (LCM) Assay confirmed that no treatment concentrations were cytotoxic (data not shown).

-For both the activation assay (Figure 2) and inhibition assay (Figure 3), luminescence was quantified and values of average (n = 3) relative light units (RLU), corresponding standard deviation (SD), Fold-Activation, and Z^{17} values were calculated.
-Non-linear regression analyses of Fold-Activation or RLU vs. Log10 [Compound, nM] and EC50 / IC50 values were determined using GraphPad Prism software.
-All chemicals were procured from Cayman Chemical, Ann Arbor MI, USA.
+Luminescence was quantified and values of average (n = 3) relative light units (RLU), corresponding standard deviation (SD), Fold-Activation, and Z^{11} values were calculated.
+The least-squares method of non-linear regression was used to plot Fold-Activation or RLU vs. Log10 [Compound, nM] and EC50 / IC50 values were determined using GraphPad Prism software.
+All chemicals were procured from Cayman Chemical, Ann Arbor MI, USA, except for Epinephrine which was procured from Sigma Aldrich, Allentown, PA, USA, and L-765314 which was procured from Selleck Chemicals, Houston, TX, USA.